We're online and in our building on Sunday!

 - NB: the NHS withdrew their venue check-in QR code system in February

 Frequently Asked Questions

-Q: What should I do if I'm clinically extremely vulnerable?
+Q: What should I do if I'm at high risk from coronavirus?

 Q: Is there somewhere for parents to go if a child needs to be taken out of the service?

 A: Yes.
 The church centre/creche is open for parents who need time out with their child.

 We strongly encourage parents to remain in the service with their children as much as possible, including returning as soon as you feel your child is able.
 Keeping children a part of our gathered worship is important.

 Q: Should I come to church if I have symptoms?

 A: "While you’re no longer required by law to self-isolate if you have COVID-19, you should still stay at home and avoid contact with other people.
 This helps reduce the chance of passing COVID-19 on to others."
 (NHS.uk, 04/03/2022)

 Further information is available from the NHS here.